Mean-Payoff Pushdown Games: Mean-Payoff Pushdown Graphs

 {\bf Weighted pushdown systems.} A \emph{weighted pushdown system (WPS)} (or a weighted pushdown graph) is a tuple:

-where $Q$ is a finite set of \emph{states} with $q_0$ as the initial state; $\Gamma$ the finite \emph{stack alphabet} and we assume there is a special initial stack symbol $\bot \in \Gamma$; $E$ describes the set of edges or transitions of the pushdown system; and $w$ is a weight function that assigns integer weights to every edge.
-We assume that $\bot$ can be neither put nor removed from the stack.
+where $Q$ is a finite set of \emph{states} with $q_0$ as the initial state; $\Gamma$ is a finite \emph{stack alphabet} and we assume that there is a special initial stack symbol $\bot \in \Gamma$; $E$ describes the set of edges or transitions of the pushdown system; and $w$ is a weight function that assigns integer weights to every edge (and the weights are encoded in binary).
 A \emph{configuration} of a WPS is a pair $(\alpha,q)$ where $\alpha\in \Gamma ^+$ is a stack string and $q\in Q$.
+We assume that $\bot$ can be neither put nor removed from the stack, and thus all configurations must contain $\bot$ at the bottom of the stack.
 For a stack string $\alpha$ we denote by $\Top(\alpha)$ the top symbol of the stack.
 The initial configuration of the WPS is $(\bot,q_0)$.
 We use $W$ to denote the maximal absolute weight of the edge weights.